-- Run the engine for approximately 30 minutes and then leave the engine to cool down. - Take a sample of the solution from the cooling system, drain the system. - Allow the sample to sit for at least 30 minutes and check for signs of oil and deposits.
-If oil and deposits are still present repeat the procedure. - · Flush the system with clean water. - Fill the system with new coolant.
+- 5. Take a sample of the solution from the system.
+Allow the sample to sit for at least 30 minutes and check for signs of oil or deposits.
+If contaminant is still present repeat step 1 to step 4. - 6.
+Flush the system with distilled or deionized water. - 7.
+Fill the system with new coolant.